 Their targets have included entire villages and neighborhoods in Algeria, office workers and airline passengers in New York, Iraqi Shia and Sunni, tourists in Mumbai, Kenyan shoppers, and commuters in Madrid and London.
 In Nigeria Boko Haram murdered 59 boarding school pupils in April because they were receiving ‘Western’ education.
-Only last month, 28Kenyan bus passengers were shot to death because they could not quote verses from the Koran.
+Only last month, 28 Kenyan bus passengers were shot to death because they could not quote verses from the Koran.
 In Iraq, Isis has butchered thousands of army prisoners and beheaded unarmed hostages as instruments of media warfare.

-Even by the dire standards set by these groups in recent years, last week’s mass murder of 132 school pupils in Peshawar has established a new level of vile and amoral cruelty.
-The question put by one of the ‘militants’ who carried out this attack to his handler: ‘We have killed all the children in the auditorium.
-What do we do now?’ is further evidence of the extent to which so many individuals and organizations that subscribe to some form of jihadist ideology have abandoned all moral or ethical constraints to carry out acts of ‘virtuous murder’ in the name of religion.
+Even by the dire standards set by these groups in recent years, last week’s mass murder of 132 school pupils in Peshawar has established a new level of vile cruelty.
+The question put by one of the ‘militants’ who carried out this attack to his handler: “We have killed all the children in the auditorium.
+What do we do now?” is further evidence of the extent to which so many individuals and organizations that subscribe to some form of jihadist ideology have abandoned all moral or ethical constraints to carry out acts of ‘virtuous murder’ in the name of religion.

-Of course such acts take place in a wider context.
+There is no doubt that such acts take place in a wider context.
 In Pakistan, the Tehrik-i-Taliban splinter group that claimed responsibility for the attack on the military school has said that it was carried out in retaliation for the Pakistan army’s Operation Zarb-e-Azb (‘Strike of the Prophet’s Sword’), which has been going on in North Waziristan since July.

 In September the Pakistani Inter-Services Public Relations branch claimed that it had killed 910 ‘terrorists’ in these operations.
 No one can tell how many of these casualties were really ‘terrorists’, but the army’s claims can certainly by taken with a massive dose of salt, given its previous record in Waziristan.
 Last month an NBC News on-the-ground report found that these operations had displaced at least 700,000 civilians ‘ and left entire towns rubble-strewn and virtually deserted.’

-So on one level the motive behind the attack on the school was simple vengeance, as well asÂ demonstrating to the Pakistan army and government that the ‘Tangos’, as the army calls the Taliban, have not been defeated.
+So on one level the motive behind the attack on the school was simple vengeance, as well as demonstrating to the Pakistan army and government that the ‘Tangos’, as the army calls the Taliban, have not been defeated.
 The attack also fits into the ignoble but logical tradition of the ‘soft target’ used by weaker non-state groups against more powerful opponents.

 But the FMLN in El Salvador were once subjected to equally destructive and bloody military sweeps and bombardments.
 They did not respond by murdering the children of their enemies.
-For the most part they fought the security forces, not compensatory ‘soft targets.’
+For the most part they fought the security forces, not ‘soft targets.’

 We are after all, dealing with a hit-team that posed with their guns in front of a white flag proclaiming ‘ There is no God but Allah, and Muhammad is Allah’s messenger’ before going off with the intention of murdering as many children as possible.

 They believed that God approved of what they were about to do, no matter what anybody else might say, and they believed that such approval gave them the right to murder who they liked.